 How We Inspect Pipelines

 We inspect pipeline operations regularly to ensure that companies are meeting our requirements and are monitoring for potential risks.
-Our inspections consider the risks of individual pipelines and look at pipeline fluid characteristics, location, line size, failure history, and the company’s compliance history.
+Our inspections consider the risks of individual pipelines and look at things such as pipeline material, substance, geographical location, failure history, and the company’s compliance history.

-Pipelines with greater risks—such as those that transport oil effluent, salt water, and sour gas; are located near water bodies; or belong to a company with poor compliance history—receive greater scrutiny.
+We apply greater scrutiny to pipelines with greater risks, such as those that transport oil effluent, salt water, or sour gas; are located near water bodies, or belong to a company with a poor compliance history.

 Compliance and Enforcement

-If we find that a company isn’t meeting our requirements, or if there is a risk to the public or the environment, we can immediately suspend the pipeline until the problems are corrected.
+If we find that a company is not in compliance with our requirements, or if there is a risk to the public or the environment, we can immediately suspend the pipeline until the problems are resolved.
 Other compliance and enforcement tools that we might use include warning letters, administrative penalties, orders, and prosecution.

-We share all of our compliance and enforcement decisions on our Compliance Dashboard.
+We share our compliance and enforcement decisions on our Compliance Dashboard.

 When an Incident or Emergency Occurs

-All pipeline incidents in Alberta must be reported to us, including when a pipeline is hit but does not leak.
+All AER regulated pipeline incidents in Alberta must be reported to us , including when a pipeline is hit but does not leak.
 Pipeline incidents can be caused by

-- human interference, such as when a pipeline is hit by heavy equipment during ground disturbance or through vandalism.
+- human interference (e.g., a pipeline hit by heavy equipment during a ground disturbance or damage from vandalism).